ConforMIS Inc (CFMS) Insider Daniel Steines Sells 5,000 Shares

-ConforMIS Inc (NASDAQ:CFMS) insider Daniel Steines sold 5,000 shares of the business’s stock in a transaction on Wednesday, April 5th.
-The shares were sold at an average price of $5.00, for a total transaction of $25,000.00.
-Following the transaction, the insider now owns 195,745 shares in the company, valued at approximately $978,725.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+ConforMIS Inc (NASDAQ:CFMS) insider Daniel Steines sold 5,000 shares of the firm’s stock in a transaction dated Wednesday, April 26th.
+The shares were sold at an average price of $5.54, for a total value of $27,700.00.
+Following the completion of the sale, the insider now directly owns 190,745 shares in the company, valued at $1,056,727.30.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.

-ConforMIS (NASDAQ:CFMS) last issued its quarterly earnings results on Wednesday, February 15th.
+ConforMIS (NASDAQ:CFMS) last issued its earnings results on Wednesday, February 15th.
 The medical instruments supplier reported ($0.37) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.30) by $0.07.
-The firm earned $21.70 million during the quarter, compared to analyst estimates of $21.37 million.
-ConforMIS had a negative return on equity of 46.41% and a negative net margin of 73.53%.
-On average, equities analysts anticipate that ConforMIS Inc will post ($1.39) EPS for the current fiscal year.
+The firm earned $21.70 million during the quarter, compared to the consensus estimate of $21.37 million.
+ConforMIS had a negative net margin of 73.53% and a negative return on equity of 46.41%.
+Equities research analysts predict that ConforMIS Inc will post ($1.39) earnings per share for the current year.

-A number of institutional investors have recently made changes to their positions in the company.
-Papp L Roy & Associates bought a new position in shares of ConforMIS during the third quarter worth approximately $106,000.
-Numeric Investors LLC bought a new position in shares of ConforMIS during the fourth quarter worth approximately $159,000.
-Trent Capital Management Inc. NC bought a new position in shares of ConforMIS during the fourth quarter worth approximately $177,000.
-A.R.T.
-Advisors LLC acquired a new stake in ConforMIS during the fourth quarter worth approximately $178,000.
-Finally, Creative Planning acquired a new stake in ConforMIS during the first quarter worth approximately $236,000.
-Hedge funds and other institutional investors own 39.63% of the company’s stock.
+ILLEGAL ACTIVITY WARNING: “ConforMIS Inc (CFMS) Insider Daniel Steines Sells 5,000 Shares” was originally posted by Chaffey Breeze and is the sole property of of Chaffey Breeze.
+If you are reading this news story on another site, it was illegally copied and reposted in violation of United States and international copyright and trademark laws.
+The original version of this news story can be viewed at https://www.chaffeybreeze.com/2017/04/28/conformis-inc-cfms-insider-daniel-steines-sells-5000-shares.html.

-CFMS has been the topic of several research reports.
-Zacks Investment Research downgraded shares of ConforMIS from a “buy” rating to a “hold” rating in a report on Monday, January 9th.
-Canaccord Genuity set a $12.00 price objective on shares of ConforMIS and gave the stock a “buy” rating in a report on Monday, January 23rd.
-Finally, B. Riley restated a “buy” rating and set a $7.50 price objective on shares of ConforMIS in a report on Thursday, February 16th.
-One analyst has rated the stock with a sell rating, three have issued a hold rating and four have issued a buy rating to the stock.
-ConforMIS presently has an average rating of “Hold” and an average target price of $10.61.
+Several equities research analysts have recently issued reports on the company.
+Zacks Investment Research downgraded ConforMIS from a “hold” rating to a “sell” rating in a research report on Monday, March 6th.
+B. Riley reaffirmed a “buy” rating and issued a $7.50 price target on shares of ConforMIS in a research report on Tuesday, February 21st.
+Finally, Canaccord Genuity downgraded ConforMIS from a “buy” rating to a “hold” rating and lowered their price target for the company from $12.00 to $7.00 in a research report on Thursday, February 16th.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating and four have issued a buy rating to the company.
+The company has a consensus rating of “Hold” and an average price target of $10.61.

+Several large investors have recently modified their holdings of CFMS.
+Altrinsic Global Advisors LLC purchased a new stake in shares of ConforMIS during the third quarter worth about $2,271,000.
+Columbus Circle Investors purchased a new stake in shares of ConforMIS during the first quarter worth about $792,000.
+State Street Corp boosted its stake in shares of ConforMIS by 16.1% in the fourth quarter.
+State Street Corp now owns 590,119 shares of the medical instruments supplier’s stock worth $4,782,000 after buying an additional 81,767 shares during the last quarter.
+Wafra Investment Advisory Group Inc. NY purchased a new stake in shares of ConforMIS during the third quarter worth about $621,000.
+Finally, Creative Planning purchased a new stake in shares of ConforMIS during the first quarter worth about $236,000.
+39.63% of the stock is currently owned by institutional investors.

 About ConforMIS